AdobeDocs/certification.en/help/certifications/aam/aam-renew.md

 Section 4: Privacy and Data Governance (7%)

-* Recommend Audience Manager capabilities as it relates to governance, privacy, and security
+* Recommend [!DNL Audience Manager] capabilities as it relates to governance, privacy, and security
 * Identify customer data policies that are in line with government regulations

 Section 5: Performance and Reporting (17%)